gorango/flowcraft/docs/api-reference/workflow.md

 `new Flow(startNode?: AbstractNode)`

-- `startNode`: The node where the flow should begin execution.
+- `startNode`: The node where the flow's execution should begin.

 ### Methods

-- `.use(fn: Middleware)`: Adds a middleware function to the flow's execution chain.
+- `.use(fn: Middleware)`: Adds a middleware function that the `Executor` will apply to every node within this flow.
 - `.start(node)`: Sets the starting node of the flow.
 Returns the start node.
-- `.run(ctx, options?)`: Runs the entire flow using an `IExecutor`, starting from the `startNode`.
-Returns the action from the last node executed.
+- `.run(ctx, options?)`: Runs the entire flow using an `IExecutor`.
+This is the main entry point for executing a workflow.
+The method returns the action from the last node executed.
+- `.exec(args)`: This lifecycle method is called when a `Flow` is used as a sub-flow (a node within another flow).
+It contains the logic to orchestrate the sub-flow's internal graph from start to finish.

 ## `IExecutor` and `InMemoryExecutor`

-- `IExecutor`: The interface that defines the contract for a workflow executor.
+- `IExecutor`: The interface that defines the contract for a workflow execution engine.
 - `InMemoryExecutor`: The standard `IExecutor` implementation for running flows in-memory.
 This is the default executor if none is provided.

 ### `InMemoryExecutor` Constructor